 In my opinion, unless the former employer attempts to establish a competitive business, contacts an employer's existing customers or clients or utilizes its trade secrets including pricing info, it is not worthwhile to litigate an alleged breach of agreement.

 What really will protect your business is a "non solicitation clause."
 An agreement that prevents your former employee from contacting your clients and customers is ultimately more reasonable and more likely to be upheld by the Court.
-For more information contact our office in Brick, New Jersey through our website by clicking here or you can give us a call at 732-785-0800.
+Serving Ocean and Monmouth counties for over 30 years.
+Contact the office at 732-785-0800 or through the website by clicking here.